-- 5. Inspect the gasket around the antenna of the new magnetron, making sure it is smooth and free of debris. - 6.
+- 5. See Figure 6-19.
+Inspect the gasket around the antenna of the new magnetron, making sure it is smooth and free of debris. - 6.
 Carefully insert the magnetron antenna through the hole in the waveguide. - 7.
-Make sure the magnetron gasket is sealed evenly on the flange, then secure each magnetron to the waveguide with the nuts removed in step 4.
+Make sure the magnetron gasket is sealed evenly on the flange, then secure the magnetron to the waveguide with the four nuts, washers, and screws.
 Tighten the nuts to 1.9 N•m (17-in. lb). - 8.
 Install one new black insulating sleeve (shipped with the magnetrons) over the X1 and HV cables.
 Install the other new sleeve over the X2 cable. - 9.
 Use the screws removed in step 3 to connect the X2 secondary cable to the magnetron F terminal pigtail.
 Connect the X1 secondary cable and the 20 AWG HV cable with ferrite to the FA terminal pigtail. - 10.
 Pull the black insulation sleeves over the terminals so that they are completely covered.
 Secure the top and bottom of the sleeves with cable ties.